 Guidance: It is recommended to call attention to the UN Environment - CEP and the SPAW Protocol Secretariat to prompt them to lead an evaluation of the existing conservation instruments and strategies in relation to their effectiveness for achieving protection of the NG and MS FSAs.
 Special attention must be paid to the NG as a critically endangered species included on the SPAW protocol.
 These bodies can also promote the inclusion of FSAs as a relevant criterion when planning for the establishment of new MPAs, or when considering the extension/adjustment of existing ones.
-In addition, experiences of management at the national level, as gained by The Bahamas, Belize, Mexico and the US, can be utilized to improve management planning for these activities.
+In addition, experiences of management at the national level, as gained by The Bahamas, Belize, Mexico and the US, can be utilized to improve management planning and the establishment of new MPAs and to find ways to secure the necessary funding for these activities.
 The elaboration of specific guidelines to evaluate the performance of existing or new MPAs in conserving FSA of Nassau grouper and mutton snapper is highly recommended.